Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 > for a moment i thought perro sanxe might have cared about me, since BI activities are included in the subsidy program meaning hiring those services can come free for micro and small enterprises. even better, the requisites to be part of the program were to be unemployed and younger than 35, besides doing a 150h training. sounds like a great chance, i thought. until i found out i need to have had 100k in revenue within the last two years

 > MEANING not only i literally am not allowed to take advantage of the program on a freelance basis, but I am automatically rendered not competitive

+(*and this includes pretty much all tech work that used to be able to be done on a freelance basis*)

 > because how THE FUCK am I supposed to compete with other people when their labour and ONLY THEIRS is FREE for their clients